 “Great pattern – cute dresses.
 This is an easy versatile pattern that I used for two dresses made for my three year old granddaughter.
 I sewed one short sleeved and the other sleeveless.
 Everyone loved the dresses!” – Rachel

-Also, be sure to come and join our sewing community in the Peek-a-Boo Pattern Shop Facebook Group.
+Before you leave, be sure to come and join our sewing community in the Peek-a-Boo Pattern Shop Facebook Group.
+Also, check out some of our other tutorials: